 Results

 The number of cases reported to TARN by MTCs increased from 7 705 to 12 476 following regionalisation.
 Seventeen hospitals (65.4 per cent) became MTCs within a week either side of 1st April 2012, fourteen MTCs (53.8 per cent) became fully operational on a single day, and twelve (46.2 per cent) utilised a phasing period.
 The median phasing period was 274 (interquartile range [IQR] 124 – 510) days.
+Appendix I shows the phasing dates used for each of the new MTCs reported in our analysis.

 Case mix